stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 }
 ```

-For a real implementation of this function, we would want to return `x.squaredNorm()` on the input vector `x`.
-But unrolling this `dot_self()` example gives us a nice example with a few subtleties we need to take into account.
+For a real implementation of this function, we would want to use the member method of the input Eigen matrix `x.squaredNorm()`, but unrolling `dot_self()` gives a nice example with a few subtleties we need to take into account.

-There are several odd parts to this function labelled (1), (2), (3), and (4) which I'll go over below.

 #### (1) Using Stan's require type traits to specialize overloads

 The Stan math library requires that all functions are able to accept Eigen expression templates, hence the general `EigVec` template above.
-Though we want general template parameters for the functions, we also want to ensure that only a restricted subset of types is able to be accepted for a particular function.
+Though the math library wants general template parameters for the functions in `prim`, functions should be restricted to a subset of types.
 For example, without the `require` in the above function, it would be perfectly valid to pass in an `Eigen::MatrixXd`, but that would not be good!
 In order to restrict the types that can go into a function, the math library uses the `require` type traits to detect which function a particular type should use.
 This is very similar conceptually to [C++20 requires](https://en.cppreference.com/w/cpp/language/constraints#Constraints).

-To avoid document duplication I recommend you skim over @ref require_meta_doc .
+To avoid document duplication please see the @ref require_meta_doc for a lengthier discussion on the requires template types.
 The guide there explains the different styles and patterns of `require`s that we use throughout the math library as well as in this example.
-At the bottom of that page, you will see subsections which will show you the `requires` we have already set up for types we commonly see.
+@ref require_meta_doc has subsections which will show you the `requires` we have already set up for types we commonly see.

-We want to restrict `self_dot()` to only accept Eigen types which have one row or one column at compile time, which for us is `require_eigen_vector_t`.
+We want to restrict `dot_self()` to only accept Eigen types which have one row or one column at compile time, which for us is `require_eigen_vector_t`.
 The C++ convention for require types looks odd at first, as it sets the `require` template parameter to be a pointer with a default value of `nullptr`.

 ```cpp